Yeetoxic/SLS-LITE/README.md

 **OverlayFS Integration**:
 OverlayFS is a Linux-specific feature, so SLS must run in a Linux environment.
 Non-Linux hosts can use Docker to provide the required Linux environment.

+### SQLite
+World configuration yml files will be replaced my SQLite

 ### World Class
 The `World` class represents a single world configuration.
 It includes all the details listed in the registry configuration, along with default values and paths to the world and server directories.